RSSLahat ng Entries sa "Hamas" Kategoryang

 The Human Sciences Research Council

-The Human Sciences Research Council of South Africa commissioned this study to test the hypothesis posed by Professor John Dugard in the report he presented to the UN Human Rights Council in January 2007, in his capacity as UN Special Rapporteur on the human rights situation in the Palestinian territories occupied by Israel (namely, the West Bank, including East Jerusalem, at
+The Human Sciences Research Council of South Africa commissioned this study to test the hypothesis posed by Professor John Dugard in the report he presented to the UN Human Rights Council in January 2007, in his capacity as UN Special Rapporteur on the human rights situation in the Palestinian territories occupied by Israel (ibig sabihin, the West Bank, including East Jerusalem, at

 Gaza, hereafter OPT).
 Professor Dugard posed the question: Israel is clearly in military occupation of the OPT.
 At the same time, elements of the occupation constitute forms of colonialism and of apartheid, which are contrary to international law.
 What are the legal consequences of a regime of prolonged occupation with features of colonialism and apartheid for the occupied people, the Occupying Power and third States?